wpoates1/storeareaclusters/phase1/README.md

 - This may or may not be necessary, but to get this function to work, in the final PIVOT query, I used a pre-query to select only the 3 necessary columns from the underlying census table

 So the PIVOT action therefore requires a multi-stage process: get the data type to determine quote-wrapping, constructing the string list of columns to pivot (with quote-wrapping as required), then constructing the final query.
 The code below (and in the repository) completes all these steps for a given input Census table.
-Change the values in the variables block to align to your particular project: the example below has been set for Table TS044 which gives results for the accommdoation type.
+Change the comments to work through the 5 tables one by one: the example below has been set for Table TS001 which gives results for the residence type.

 ```SQL